 One of the pleasant surprises of the show for me was my stumbling upon a game called Collision coming from Code Orange Games.
 A fellow TTGUK staff member told me I’d like it and I took his word and popped over to have a gander.
 I was pleasantly surprised!
 Mattijs at the booth was very enthusiastic and excited to talk about the game and almost knocked me off my feet telling me that no dice were needed in the game.
 No dice!
 Not a single one to be seen!
 This instantly grabbed me and he then continued to explain that the game uses an interesting system of cards to determine chance of success for actions.
 I adored the models which consisted of burly, hellish mutants named the Unwanted and weapon-toting ladies of battle named the Nyx.

 The setting and terrain on show was wonderful to peruse, suiting the post-apocalyptic setting nicely.
 A lot of the terrain was 3D-printed, boasting a surprising level of quality which really added to the booth.
-The game system was intuitive whilst also accessible, it can even hold a major element of bluffing/poker-facing to help you attain victory.
+The game system was intuitive whilst also accessible in this trusted online casino malaysia, it can even hold a major element of bluffing/poker-facing to help you attain victory.
 I’ll be reporting back more on Collision in the future, for sure.
 There’s also a big appeal in that plenty of assets needed for the game (counters, mats, etc) are available online to print.
 You can use these yourself if you don’t want to pay for produced items themselves, but I will say that the mats especially were very nice.
 I’d personally fork out a little extra for it but it’s great to see a more financially-accessible option there!

 Saluting Nakano Gozen